 Like the other members of the family, the watch sports a massive, almost intimidating body 45 millimeters in diameter and almost two centimeters thick!

 The size is adequate for a timekeeper, which is rated for depths of whole 3000 meters (almost 10,000 feet), but somewhat limits your choice of clothing.

 While the legendary Omega Seamaster that agent 007 loves so much looks great with jeans, shorts, and even a black tie, the only suit that perfectly matches this beast will be the one, which is crafted from neoprene.

 Well, you can still wear it with more casual clothing if you keep yourself in good shape.

-Unlike the ‘tactical’ Breitling Avenger Seawolf Chrono Blacksteel SuperQuartz that was offered some two years ago, give or take, the new Blacksteel Code Yellow comes powered by a more traditional automatic caliber.
+Unlike the ‘tactical’ 2010 Avenger Seawolf Chrono Blacksteel SuperQuartz the 2013 Blacksteel Code Yellow comes powered by a more traditional automatic caliber.
 Called Caliber B17, this is in fact a COSC-certified chronometer-grade ETA 2824-2 workhorse movement that brings you a nice combination of durability, accuracy, and hassle-free maintenance.

 According to Breitling, the watch will be issued as a limited edition with only 1000 pieces to be produced.
-Price is still unknown, but the watch will be expensive.
+The price is still unknown, but the watch will be expensive.

 Breitling Avenger Seawolf Blacksteel Code Yellow specification